27 Applications: Model and infer

 In Chapter 8, models were compared using \(R^2_{adj}.\) In Chapter 25, however, a computational approach was introduced to compare models by removing chunks of data one at a time and assessing how well the variables predicted the observations that had been held out.

 Cross-validation predictions and errors from linear models built on two different sets of variables.
-Left regressed price on cond_new; right regressed price on cond_new, stock_photo, duration, and wheels.
+Left regressed price on cond new; right regressed price on cond new, stock photo, duration, and wheels.
+For each of the two models, the x-axis plots the predicted value and the y-axis plots the prediction error.
+More variables lead to smaller prediction errors.

-In the second graph in Figure 27.3, note the point at roughly (predicted = 50 and error = 10).
-Estimate the observed and predicted value for that observation.244
+In Figure 27.3 (b), note the point at roughly predicted = 50 and prediction error = 10.
+Estimate the observed and predicted value for that observation.9

-In the second graph in Figure 27.3, for the same point at roughly (predicted = 50 and error = 10), describe which cross-validation fold(s) were used to build its prediction model.245
+In Figure 27.3 (b), for the same point at roughly predicted = 50 and prediction error = 10, describe which cross-validation fold(s) were used to build its prediction model.10

-By noting the spread of the cross-validated prediction errors (on the y-axis) in Figure 27.3, which model should be chosen for a final report on these data?246
+By noting the spread of the cross-validated prediction errors (on the y-axis) in Figure 27.3, which model should be chosen for a final report on these data?11

-Using the summary statistic cross-validation sum of squared errors (CV SSE), which model should be chosen for a final report on these data?247
+Using the summary statistic cross-validation sum of squared errors (CV SSE), which model should be chosen for a final report on these data?12

 27.2 Interactive R tutorials

-Navigate the concepts you’ve learned in this chapter in R using the following self-paced tutorials.
+Navigate the concepts you’ve learned in this part in R using the following self-paced tutorials.
 All you need is your browser to get started!

 You can also access the full list of tutorials supporting this book here.